 Khorikos 2015 ORTUS International New Music Competition Winner

-I’m pleased that my work Shirei Shirawas selected as one of nine winners of this competition.
-The outstanding ensemble Khorikos will perform all the winning works in NYC on June 27th (details soon here).
-You can listen to a recording of the winning work by C4: the Choral Composer/Conductor Collective.
+I’m pleased that my work Shirei Shirawas selected as one of the winners of this competition.
+The outstanding ensemble Khorikos performed all the winning works in NYC, and created the following video about Shirei Shira::

 POLYPHONOS National Composer Prize

 I’m honored to have won the 2014-2015 POLYPHONOS Composition Competition, in the National Composer category.
-This anonymous competition is held by The Esoterics, directed by Eric Banks, and will result in the commission of a new work to be premiered by the vocal ensemble in October, 2015, in Seattle.
-I look forward to working with this talented and committed group of musicians.
+This anonymous competition was held by the talented and committed group The Esoterics, directed by Eric Banks, and resulted in the commission of the new work Clouds Ephemeral, premiered by the ensemble October, 2015, in Seattle.

 Reflections on Espionage wins Boston Metro Opera Merit Award

 Awarded to “works that demonstrate unusual content, a unique voice, and/or distinctive compositional talent,” this honor involves performances by Boston Metro Opera, dates tba.
 Below is a performance of the winning work by myself and the Pur ti Miro Quartet at Imaginary Timescapes, a concert of my music in 2013, in a version for voice and string quartet:

 See•A•Dot Music Publishing Inc., a boutique publisher focusing on contemporary choral music, recently published two of my choral works: Saguaro and Maskil of David (versions for women’s chorus and mixed chorus).
 An additional version of Maskil of David for men’s chorus is forthcoming.
 I’m looking forward to working with See-a-Dot’s founder Fahad Siadat, who is championing exciting new music for choirs.

 Opera-in-Progress The Hat Previewed by Opera On Tap: New Brew